-Schools face unique challenges when it comes to keeping employees safe.
-See below for resources to help you prevent the most common types of school employee injuries, followed by a full list of our safety resources for schools.
+Schools face unique challenges when it comes to keeping their employees safe on the job.
+We’ve put together resources to help you prevent the most common types of school employee injuries, followed by a full list of our safety resources for schools.

 Safety training talks for schools

 Our Supervisor Initiated Training (SIT) series is a great tool to help your managers talk with their staff about preventing common sources of injuries.
-Download our combo packs for buildings and grounds , food service , teachers , special education and transportation .
+Download our combo packs for building and grounds, food service, teachers, special education and transportation.

-Resources to prevent slips and falls in parking lots and buildings
+Preventing slips and falls in parking lots and school buildings

 Slips and falls are common sources of injuries among school employees.